Lzzy Hale Teases Daughtry’s Cover of Journey’s ‘Separate Ways’

 Halestorm: Their 20 Best Songs, Ranked

-Here are Halestorm’s 20 best songs ranked.
+To celebrate the band, here are Halestorm’s 20 best songs ranked.

 A melodic, wistful power ballad, “Bet U Wish U Had Me Back” is a deeper cut from Halestorm’s debut LP and their catalog at large.
 It showed that from the jump, this band was something special even outside of their singles.